marcellodebernardi/data-mining-labs/lab4/readme.md

     frequencies of classes.
 8. Set the actual frequencies of the classes in the dataset as the priors.
     That is, 25/65, 6/65, and 25/65.
-This obtains an accuracy of 0.96 for class A, 0 for class B, and 1 for class C.
+This obtains an accuracy of 0.96 for class A, 0 for class B, and 1 for class C. Overall accuracy is 0.88.

 ## 3 - SCALING WITH N OF DIMENSIONS